Fish in

 Art and culture fund of Mosfellsbær

-Fish in the classroom:
+Fish in the classroom

 Shark meets salmon

-The non-profit organization Icelandic Aquatic Animals Aquatic Creatures of Iceland coordinates school visits under the initiative "Fish in the Classroom."
-These visits are designed to raise awareness among elementary school students about the significance of sharks and salmon in ecological and cultural contexts.
 These visits aim to create an engaging atmosphere that sparks lively discussions, allowing students to explore their attitudes toward marine and freshwater ecosystems.
-The Fish in the Classroom project fosters a strong connection between future generations and their local rivers, lakes, and seas.
+The Fish in the Classroom project fosters a meaningful connection between young people and their local rivers, lakes, and seas.